GoogleCloudPlatform/cluster-health-scanner/README.md

 This is done on a Kubernetes orchestration by deploying the Helm chart for Health Runner.

-We can use the Health Runner Helm chart to install the release with the `helm` command shown below:
+The Health Runner Helm chart can be used to install the release using the `helm` command shown below:

 ```bash
 MY_HEALTH_RUNNER_RELEASE_NAME="my-hr-release"